pachyderm/pachyderm/doc/reference/best_practices.md

 ## Shuffling files

 Certain pipelines simply shuffle files around.
-If you find yourself writing a pipeline that does a lot of copying, it probably falls into this category.
+If you find yourself writing a pipeline that does a lot of copying, such as [Time Windowing] (http://docs.pachyderm.io/en/latest/cookbook/time_windows.html), it probably falls into this category.

 The best way to shuffle files, especially large files, is to create **symlinks** in the output directory that point to files in the input directory.